josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/using_gridmaps.md

 @Image(source: "gridmap_export.png")

-You can find an already exported MeshLibrary in the project named MeshLibrary.tres.
+You can find an already exported MeshLibrary in the project named `MeshLibrary.tres`.

 ## Using GridMap